NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/Introduction to Android App Reversing.md

 ![droids1 main page](/images/intro-android-reversing/droids1_app_main_page.jpg)

-Similar UI compared to the previous challenege except that this time round it has a user form for us to input data.
+Similar UI compared to the previous challenge except that this time round it has a user form for us to input data.

 ![droids1 main page](/images/intro-android-reversing/droids1_app_main_page_button_pressed.jpg)

 It seems like the application is asking us for a password, if the wrong password is provided, it will output to us "NOPE"

-### Decompile the apk and undersatnding the code
+### Decompile the apk and understanding the code

 Using the shortcut method via [decompile.com](decompile.com), we can obtain the source code of the apk:

 one of the file that stands out is **sources/com/helloccmu/picoctf/FlagstaffHill.java** and with the following code: